dental

 2. (dentistry, relational) Of or concerning dentistry.

-3. (phonetics) Made with the tip of the tongue touching the upper front teeth or the alveolar ridge.
+3. (phonetics) Articulated with the tip of the tongue touching the upper front teeth or with the blade of the tongue touching the alveolar ridge, so that the tip of the tongue rests near the teeth.

 dental fricative